AngleProtocol/angle-docs/core-module/faq.md

 ## What is Angle Core module?

-Angle Core module is a set of smart contracts of the Angle Protocol designed to allow the issuance of stablecoins called agTokens in an efficient and over-collateralized way.
+Angle Core module is a set of smart contracts of the Angle Protocol designed to facilitate the issuance of stablecoins called agTokens in an efficient and over-collateralized way.

 ## How does Angle Core module work?